Skip to Content

 Shildt called the fan behavior “unacceptable,” but he praised his players for their response.

-“We’re going to talk with our play; we’re not going to back down; we’re going to elevate our game; we’re going to be together; and we’re going to take care of business,’” he said.
+“We’re going to talk with our play; we’re not going to back down; we’re going to elevate our game; we’re going to be together; and we’re going to take care of business,” he said.

 Tatis, who hit homers in the first and ninth innings, called the Dodger Stadium environment “wild” but said throwing objects onto the field was not appropriate.

-“But at the same time, it’s a good environment for baseball,” the Padre outfielder said.
-“Although people get carried away a little bit with their emotions.
-But it’s a good back and forth.”
+“I felt like that should not be happening in a big league game,” Tatis said.
+“But at the same time, it’s a good environment for baseball, although people get carried away a little bit with their emotions.
+But it’s a good back and forth.

 Shildt, the Padres’ skipper, said he expects better behavior from fans in San Diego when the series moves there on Tuesday evening.